pavivan2306/Marynin-I.P.I./README.md

 All tasks were performed as a part of studies at the university.
 Folders:
   From 1st to 3rd: Symmetric Cryptography.
-  From 4th to 5th: Teoritical Numerical Algorithms in Cryptology.
+  From 4th to 5th: Teoritical Numerical Algorithms.
   6th: Data Science (introduction).

 Each folder contains tasks, programm code and the results of research.